is12b/MotorRegisterLib/README.md

 MotorRegisterLib
 ================

-A small library for a small school project.
-Scraping data from https://motorregister.skat.dk
+A small library for a school project.

+The IDEA is:
+  - Scraping data from https://motorregister.skat.dk regarding a Car
+  - Scraping data from http://selvbetjening.trafikstyrelsen.dk/ regarding inspections and reports

 TODO:
 - Better error handling
+- Comments
+- Headers
+- Version
+- Release!